 “I was thrilled, but the dream and the reality are never really the same.
 I stuck to the Olympics, and then I said we’ll talk after that.
 I stayed amateur because I knew I could win a medal at the next Olympics.”

-For Andy’s full story, recorded live on the Sheep's Head Loop, County Cork, listen to the full episode below:
+For our full interview with Andy Lee, recorded live on the Sheep's Head Loop, County Cork, listen to the full episode below:

 For spectacular sights, invigorating sensations and unforgettable experiences, make your next short break a walking break on the Wild Atlantic Way.
 Walking makes your break.